-Are you looking for ways to send money to Ghana from the U.S.?
-This guide will show you how.
+Looking to send money to Ghana from the US?
+Let us show you how.

 Save money on your personal or business international money transfer today.
 Fill in the form and you’ll be contacted by a foreign exchange expert to have an obligation-free discussion about your options.